Family Law Paralegal Job Description

 It is important to choose the right Paralegal school when preparing for a Family Law Paralegal career.
-Many employers prefer students who graduated from an ABA-approved Paralegal school.
-Fremont College is one of only 28 ABA-approved Paralegal schools in California, providing the knowledge and real-world training you need for a successful Paralegal career.
+A number of employers might prefer students who graduated from an ABA-approved Paralegal school.
+Fremont College is one of only a number of ABA-approved Paralegal schools in California, providing the knowledge and real-world training you need for a successful Paralegal career.
 You can earn a Paralegal degree in just 15 months when you enroll at Fremont College.
 Enroll today in ABA approved Paralegal programs and be on your way to an exciting and rewarding career in Family Law!

 Additional Paralegal Specializations

 - Law Office Management Job Description

 - Corporate Paralegal Job Description

 - Immigration Paralegal Job Description

 - Litigation Support Analyst Job Description

 * Paralegals may not provide legal services directly to the public except as permitted by law.